eed3si9n/eed3si9n.com/content/posts/sbt-projectmatrix-0.10.1.md

 In case you're not aware, Scala 3.x series shares the standard library with Scala 2.13.x series, and through compatibility efforts like TASTy reader, libraries compiled against Scala 2.13 and 3.x can interoperate with each other.
 I've been calling this Scala 2.13-3.x sandwich:

-- Apps compiled against Scala 2.13.x
+- Apps compiled against Scala 2.13.x can depend on the following layers
-- Libraries compiled against Scala 3.x
+- Libraries compiled against Scala 3.x can depend on the following layers
-- scala-library, and Scala 2.13 only libraries
+- scala-library, and libraries that depend only on Scala 2.13

 I implemented [parallel cross building sandwich](/parallel-cross-building-sandwich), before Scala 3.0 actually shipped, and apparently it worked only for beta versions.
-I recently fixed this on sbt 2.x code base, and [#97](https://github.com/sbt/sbt-projectmatrix/pull/97) backports a part of the fix so Scala 2.13-3.x sandwich actually works with projectMatrix.
+I recently fixed this on sbt 2.x code base, and [#97](https://github.com/sbt/sbt-projectmatrix/pull/97) backports some parts of the fix so Scala 2.13-3.x sandwich actually works with projectMatrix.

 ## updates